sdlvlamp3/full-stack-knowledge-base/Ruby/ruby-notes/Intro to Ruby.md

          puts "It's not a hot day."
        end

- # Elseif Statement:
+ # Elsif Statement:
-   - The elseif statement allows you to check multiple conditions.
+   - The elsif statement allows you to check multiple conditions.
 It is used in conjunction with the if statement and must come back before the else block.
      * if condition1
          [code to execute if condition1 is true] elsif condition2